digipolisantwerp/antwerp-ui_angular/CONTRIBUTING.md

 ## Project structure
 - `packages/aui-<package>`: Acpaas UI package/library
 - `packages/styleguide`: Angular application featuring demo's of the packages
-    - `src/aui/aui.module.ts`: Shared module that imports/exports all needed ACPAAS packages for demo purposes
+    - `src/aui/aui.module.ts`: Shared module that imports/exports all needed ACPaaS packages for demo purposes
     - `src/examples`: Example module containing pages and routes for the demos.

 ## Releases
 TODO

-ACPAAS UI is released at least once a month, and more often if there are high priority changes.
+ACPaaS UI is released at least once a month, and more often if there are high priority changes.
 If your PR has been merged but not yet released, and it is high priority, please ping the [#acpaas-ui-ngx channel][acpaas-ui-ngx] to ask for an out-of-band release.

 The project follows [Semantic Versioning](https://semver.org/).
 The latest stable major version is developed on the `master` branch.
 For other major versions there are separate `vX-dev` branches.
 For more info on the exact versioning policy, see the [versioning guide](./guidelines/VERSIONING.md).